 It’s an incredible blessing that we CAN homeschool in such a way that it aligns with how kids’ brains actually learn.

 Fortunately, you don’t have to have a Ph.D. or share your home with Airbnb vacationers to afford a homeschool curriculum that helps you teach like this!

 In fact, here are just a few things you can do that will bring life to your kids’ homeschooling education:

 - Believe in your kids’ abilities and give them a vision for their success.
-(This is part of that Christ-centered mentoring relationship I was talking about!)
 Be enthusiastic about their wins and empathetic with their disappointments.
-For help, read Brain-based Teaching and How to teach your children to believe in themselves.
+For help, read Brain-based Teaching and How to teach your children to Believe in Themselves.

 - Did you know that children (and adults) learn by connecting new information to something they already know?
 Use this secret weapon of priming your kids’ brains before beginning a new activity:

 - LIfegiving homeschooling integrates subjects.
 After all, that’s how we learn.
-Think about when you were all about learning to take better photos of your kids.
-Didn’t you read about it, talk about it with your friends, research it, write about it, and inhale articles every time you had a chance?
+Think about when you were all about learning to take better photos of your kids, for example.
+Didn’t you read about how to take better photos, talk about taking better photos with your friends, research it online, write about it, and inhale articles whenever you could?
 And didn’t you read about cameras, lighting, creative photo backgrounds, and photo editing?
 You weren’t just interested in how to hold the camera and line up the kids.
 You learned about several related topics, too.
 They helped you understand the main one better.
 This is integrating subjects.
-This is how you learn best, and this how your kids learn best.
+This is how you learn best, and this is how your kids learn best.

 So if you want your kids to experience lifegiving homeschooling, start with developing a Christ-centered, mentoring relationship with your kids.
-Use curriculum and books that support your Biblical worldview and learn to teach in ways that support the way your kids’ brains work.
+Use curriculum and books that support your Biblical worldview, and learn to teach in ways that support how your kids’ brains work.
 You can do this!